Posts contain affiliate links, see disclosure for more details.

 Everyone’s (probably least) favourite subject right now is Brexit, and the potential effect it will have on the economy, immigration, and the country as a whole.
 What’s harder to figure out though, is what that actually means for the average family household.

-Regardless of whether you’re a Leaver or a Remainer, deal or no deal, there are potential implications for most ordinary households, especially as it’s looking like there’s a reasonable chance we could be heading for a hard Brexit come March 2019.
+Regardless of whether you’re a Leaver or a Remainer, deal or no deal, there are potential implications for most ordinary households after Brexit in October 2019 (that is, if it actually happens of course!)

 This post is to explore a few things you might want to be aware of, that have possible implications for you and your family.
 It also includes some money saving household tips, that will hopefully help with any potential financial changes as a result of Brexit.